Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

-Types are defined as sets of graphs (satisfying some properties), i.e. a type $\cond{A}$ is understood as the set of all programs that can be given the type $\cond{A}$.
+Types are then defined as sets of graphs (satisfying some properties), i.e. a type $\cond{A}$ is identified with the set of all programs typable by $\cond{A}$.
 The notion of \emph{execution}, which abstractly represents the execution of a program given some input, is the key ingredient to the construction of (linear) implication, i.e. arrow types.
-Indeed, supposing $\cond{A}, \cond{B}$ are defined types, then a graph $G$ will have type $\cond{A\multimap B}$ (the linear implication) if and only if for all graph of type $A$, the graph $G$ applied to $A$ -- noted $G\bicol A$ -- reduces to a graph $\mathrm{Ex}(G\bicol A)$ of type $\cond{B}$.
-Let us note that this formalism is extremely expressive; for instance it naturally interprets polymorphism (a graph belongs to many sets of graphs, thus many types), subtyping (the inclusions of sets of graphs), and quantifiers (defined through unions and intersections of sets of graphs).
+Indeed, supposing $\cond{A}, \cond{B}$ are defined types, then a graph $G$ will have type $\cond{A\multimap B}$ (the linear implication) if and only if for all graphs $A$ of type $\cond{A}$, the graph $G$ applied to $A$ -- noted $G\bicol A$ -- reduces to a graph $\mathrm{Ex}(G\bicol A)$ of type $\cond{B}$.
+Let us note that this formalism is extremely expressive.
+For instance it naturally interprets polymorphism (a graph belongs to many sets of graphs, thus many types), subtyping (the inclusions of sets of graphs), and quantifiers (defined through unions and intersections of sets of graphs).

-However, the setting of finite graphs is not rich enough to adequately model expressive computational models such as Turing machines or lambda-calculus.
-Some information is lost by considering discrete graphs: following an edge corresponds to performing some instruction and therefore modifying the state of the machine; restricting to finite structures in some sense limits the approach to models of computation with finite sets of states.
-To regain expressivity, Seiller introduced graphings \cite{seiller-goig}.
-Graphings are graphs which are realised on a topological or measured space which represent the space of all possible configurations of the machine.
-Edges are interpreted as specific endomorphisms of this space restricted to some subspace, representing the action of instructions on a chosen subset of configurations.